caglayantuna/tensorly-gcp/doc/source/auto_examples/plot_masking_rainfall_data.rst

 Introduction
 -----------------------
-Some data could have missing values in it.
+Missing values can be handled through GCP decomposition by masking them.

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-79
+GENERATED FROM PYTHON SOURCE LINES 11-40

 .. code-block:: default